-Your child is using Mathletics as part of their mathematics curriculum.
-Mathletics is a targeted, rewarding and captivating online learning resource, which is aligned to curriculum standards.
-Mathletics will be assigned on a weekly basis as part of the students homework routine.
-Your child has take-home access to Mathletics – they simply sign in with their school username and password using any compatible computer or mobile device.
-The extra Mathletics practice at home can make all the difference to your child’s progress.
-Encourage them to achieve a weekly target of 1000 points to earn a certificate, building through bronze, silver and gold across the school year.
-Go for gold!
+Your child is using Prodigy as part of their mathematics curriculum.
+Prodigy is a targeted, rewarding and captivating online learning resource, which is aligned to curriculum standards.
+Prodigy will be assigned on a weekly basis as part of the students homework routine.
+Your child has take-home access to Prodigy – they simply sign in with their school username and password using any compatible computer or mobile device.
+The extra Prodigy practice at home is individualized and can make all the difference to your child’s progress.

 *DROP OFF PROCEDURE*

 Students will be dropped off at the main door and the children will go right into the classroom.

 Second Grade will be dismissed outside at the door to the far left (closest to the church/teachers parking lot.)
 We dismiss at 2:55pm.
 On days of inclement weather, we will wait inside but please still come to that door.
 Please note that this is not a door that can gain you access into the school building.
 Please let me know if you need to set up an arrangement so that your child can be picked up in the same location as their sibling.
 I am here to help!

 *Parent signatures are required each night in the “initials” section of your child’s daily planner.

 Individual signatures on each piece of homework is not required.

 Additional Math Directives:

 * Student standards require children to master addition and subtraction within 100 by the end of 2nd Grade.
 Until I feel confident this has occurred, we will dedicate time for both in all of our upcoming units.
 Daily math practice at home, particularly in these two very important skills are highly encouraged.
 It is difficult to move on to harder concepts without mastering the basic skills of addition and subtraction.